-Frequency Unit of Measure Sampling Method Continuous during discharge kilolitres per day Estimate
+Frequency Unit of Measure Sampling Method Continuous during discharge kilolitres per day Method approved in writing by the Authority

-Frequency Unit of Measure Sampling Method Continuous during discharge kilolitres per day Flow meter and continuous logger
+Frequency Unit of Measure Sampling Method Continuous kilolitres per day Level sensor and continuous logger

-- M8.2 The monitoring results collected in accordance with condition M8.1 for point(s) 4 can be used to determine compliance with the limits in condition L4.1 for point(s) 1, 2 and 3. - M8.3 In the event that the licensee cannot comply with a volume monitoring method as required by this licence solely due to the failure or malfunction of essential monitoring equipment, volume may be calculated using another agreed method approved in writing by the EPA.
+- M8.2 The monitoring results collected in accordance with condition M8.1 for point(s) 3 and 4 can be used to determine compliance with the limits in condition L4.1 for point(s) 1 and 2. - M8.3 In the event that the licensee cannot comply with a volume monitoring method as required by this licence solely due to the failure or malfunction of essential monitoring equipment, volume may be calculated using another agreed method approved in writing by the EPA.
 This provision only applies for the duration of the failure or malfunction and the licensee is to rectify the failure or malfunction as soon as practical.